nodejs/node/doc/api/net.markdown

 ### net.createConnection(arguments...)

-Construct a new stream object and opens a stream to the given location.
-When the stream is established the `'connect'` event will be emitted.
+Construct a new socket object and opens a socket to the given location.
+When the socket is established the `'connect'` event will be emitted.

 The arguments for this method change the type of connection: